bennylope/bennylope.github.com/_posts/2014-12-14-django-proxy-models.md

 with a reference back to the original model's table - multi-table inheritance.

-A proxy model doesn't get it's own database table, it operates on the original table.
+A proxy model doesn't get it's own database table.
+Instead it operates on the original table.

-### What's the big deal?
+{% highlight python %}
+class MyModel(models.Model):
+    name = models.CharField(max_length=100)

+    def __str__(self):
+        return self.name

+class UpperModel(MyModel):
+    class Meta:
+        proxy = True

+    def __str__(self):
+        return self.name.upper()
+{% endhighlight %}

+In the contrived example above we've created a second model class, a proxy class.
+If you were to compare the field values for the instance at primary key `12` for either a `MyModel` or `UpperModel` instance they would be exactly the same.
+The only difference is that the `UpperModel` instance would print as the upper case name of the model.

+It's a contrived example, so let's examine the real usefulness.

 ### When to use them?